 New car smell is ripe with chemicals.
 It's best to air out new cars.

 Don't store any old chemicals, like paint that contains toluene, a potent reproductive toxin.
 Buy what you need then get rid of it when you’ve finished your project.

 Remove the plastic from your dry cleaning immediately because the wrap used to protect your clothes traps in the chemicals used to clean them.

 Air them in a ventilated room or outside and only dry clean what is absolutely necessary.
 Use dry cleaners that have stopped using either trichloroethylene or perchloroethylyene (PERC).

 These chemicals have been linked to kidney and nervous system damage as well as cancer in the person wearing the clothes as well as the person cleaning them.

 Moth balls contain carcinogens so use cedar chips or lavender pouches instead.

 Reduce exposure to charred meats, which have PAH’s (polycyclic aromatic hydrocarbons).
 Marinating your meat, chicken or fish for 15 minutes beforehand in a vinegar and olive oil mix reduces the danger by over 90%.

 Use Lemongrass in various sprays, oil burners and candles, this is effective as the neurotoxins often used as insect repellents

-The home has 3 to 4 times the pollutants and particles that are most dangerous to us so if you don’t air it out you increase the build-up of pollutants, so open you windows often to bring fresh air in and at least once a week and even in the height of summer of the cold of winter.
+The home has 3 to 4 times the pollutants and particles that are most dangerous to us compared to outside.
+So if you don’t air it out you increase the build-up of pollutants, so open your windows often to bring fresh air in at least once a week and even in the height of summer or the cold of winter.